 Con No free or ad-supported option

-Annual subscription only.
+Annual or monthly subscription only.

 Con Little Windows support